Dreaming of teeth: the strength you can lose — and regain

 They break.
 Crumble.
 Under pressure — they disintegrate.
 In this there is a sense of how too much destroys what was solid.

-Your Healer speaks here, through the archetype of overload — the part that sees: something is giving way.
+Your Healer speaks here: the part that has noticed it — something is giving way.
 Crumbling teeth are the image of a situation where the load exceeds what can be held.
 Something that was “solid” in you — a belief, a position, your self-worth, a relationship — has turned out to be more fragile than you thought.

 What exactly is “crumbling” in your life right now — what was solid and has become brittle?